shivtarevikram/aws-lambda-api-gateway-cognito-integration/README.md

 - Create a VPC and multiple subnets by invoking Lambda function
 - AWS Lambda function written in Python 3.13 runtime
-- AWS API gateway is Secured using Amazon Cognito using token based authentication which gets expired in 60 minutes
+- AWS API gateway is secured using Amazon Cognito using token based authentication which gets expired in 60 minutes
 - AWS API is acessible to all authenticated users
 - Stores and retrieves created VPC resource data